Can Budgets Be… Sexy?

 Now that you’re playing with your tracking app and getting your expenses organized, take some time to organize your financial accounts.
 Do you have a business account separate from your personal account?
 Do you also have a PayPal account?
 What’s your balance in all your accounts?

-If you do any business online, it’s wise to have a PayPal or a Square account.
-Both of those companies allow for online payments (including credit cards) and if you sell physical products, Square has a small Point of Purchase card reader that’s free for new users.
+If you do any business online, it’s wise to have a PayPal, Stripe or a Square account.
+All of those companies allow for online payments (including credit cards) and if you sell physical products, Square has a small Point of Purchase card reader that’s free for new users.

 Do you need both accounts?
 Probably not, although PayPal is probably more well known than Square.
 Square also transfers money to your bank account the next business day.
 It’s nice to have that quick money but if you prefer to have a balance in your online account until the end of the month, PayPal is the better option, as there are no transfers until you request one.